A stochastic approach to path-dependent nonlinear Kolmogorov equations via BSDEs with time-delayed generators and applications to finance: Introduction

-where $Y_{s}:=(Y(r))_{r\in\left[ 0,s\right] }$ and $Z_{s}:=(Z(r))_{r\in \left[ 0,s\right] }\,$.
 In particular, the aforementioned existence and uniqueness result holds true if the time horizon $T$ or the Lipschitz constant for the generator $f$ are sufficiently small.
-To our best knowledge, the link between time--delayed BSDE's and path--dependent PDE's has never been addressed in literature.
+A generalization of the existence and uniqueness theorem for these kind of BSDEs was made in \cite{ch-na/17} by considering the equation